marcoheisig/cl4py/README.rst

    syntax, without leaving the comfortable Python ecosystem.
 Once you understand the advantages of Lisp, you will doubly appreciate cl4py for your projects.
+- `py4cl <https://github.com/bendudson/py4cl>`__ - A library that allows
+   Common Lisp code to access Python libraries.
+It is basically the inverse of cl4py.